- Connecting a projector to Windows 10 is usually extremely easy because all the latest projectors are plug-and-play.

 1. How to connect your projector to a Windows 10 computer

-2. How to connect a projector to a Windows 10 Creators Update PC
+2. How to connect a laptop to a projector using HDMI to VGA cable

-- A new window will appear on the right side of the screen displaying all the projectors found.
+- A new window will appear on the right side of the screen displaying all wireless devices found.

 It is worth mentioning that you don’t need a cable to connect your Windows 10 computer to a projector.
 If both devices support Miracast, you can simply select the option ‘Connect to a wireless display’ choose a projector and then the projector will mirror your computer’s screen.

 Speaking of Miracast, we have dedicated a series of articles to this tool.
 Check them out to better understand what Miracast is, how to use it and how to fix various issues that may occur during usage:

 4. Connect your computer to a projector on Bluetooth